-Oikocredit has representation offices in the following countries, which may or may not have legal status according to the laws of the country concerned:: Argentina, Benin, Bulgaria, Cambodia, Côte d'Ivoire, Kyrgyzstan, Mali, Mexico (this is a representation office without any income), Paraguay, Peru, the Philippines, Romania, Senegal, Slovakia, Uganda, Ukraine and Uruguay.
+Oikocredit has representation offices in the following countries, which may or may not have legal status according to the laws of the country concerned: Argentina, Benin, Bulgaria, Cambodia, Côte d'Ivoire, Kyrgyzstan, Mali, Mexico (this is a representation office without any income), Paraguay, Peru, the Philippines, Romania, Senegal, Slovakia, Uganda, Ukraine (in liquidation) and Uruguay.
+Because of practical re-orientation Oikocredit decided to close some ot its representation offices.